Leveraging Machine Learning for High-Dimensional Option Pricing within the Uncertain Volatility Model: Numerical Experiments

 \subsection{Model with uncertainty on correlation}

 We now test the GTU algorithm under the assumption that the correlation coefficients $\rho_{i,j}$ are also unknown, let them vary between two bounds $\rho_{i,j}^{\min}=-0.5$ and $\rho_{i,j}^{\max}=0.5$.
 Evaluating an option in this scenario is more complex for two reasons.
-Firstly, it is necessary to verify that the correlation matrix $\Gamma$, resulting from varying the coefficients $\rho_{i,j}$ during the optimization procedure, remains positive semidefinite.
-This verification is implemented directly by using MATLAB's \texttt{chol} function.
+Firstly, it is necessary to verify that the correlation matrix $\Gamma$, resulting from varying the coefficients $\rho_{i,j}$ during the optimization procedure, remains positive semidefinite. \myrb{As for GTU, the verification is performed directly using \textsc{Matlab}'s \texttt{chol} function, whereas for NNU, we follow the penalization approach described in Section~\ref{sec:NNCU}}.
 Secondly, the number of these coefficients increases quadratically with dimension, leading to a rapid increase in computational cost, making it challenging to obtain results in high dimensions.